craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 1. Open Edge.
 Browse to **https://github.com/microsoft/idfix**.

-1. Scroll down to the ClickOnce Launch heading and click the launch link.
+1. Scroll down to the selectOnce Launch heading and select the launch link.
 Install and run the app.

-1. In IdFIx, click Query on the toolbar.
+1. In IdFIx, select Query on the toolbar.
 Five issues will be shown.

 1. Issue: An Dung Dao's account has spaces in the User Principal Name.